Ledragon/pi-vision-histogram/README.md

 ```
 After this you should have a new folder in the project named `node_modules`

-### Naming the Plug-In Library
+### Naming the Extension Library
-The first step in developing a Plug-In is to decide on a new name for the Plug-In library.
+The first step in developing an Extension is to decide on a new name for the Extension library.
 The name is stored in the file [`package.json`](package.json) under the `name` setting.
 Change `example-symbol-library` to something else.
 ```
 {
   "name": "example-symbol-library",